acuciureanu/log-name-generator/Readme.md

 ### Date Formats

-You can choose from different date formats:
+It generates by default the following date formats:

 - ISO 8601: YYYY-MM-DD
 - Compact: YYYYMMDD